|

 What the hell are we supposed to do with all these damn memories anyway?
 Pack ’em away in a trunk for winter just so we can dust them off in the spring?
 Sure, sure, it is better to have loved and lost than to never have loved at all.

-The real kicker: transitions come without warning.
-Our naivety renders us helpless as we make the most important decisions of our lives.
-Our innocence was only on loan.
-It is ripped away in a flash and returned to the great unknown.
-It all happens so fast.
-There is no time to brace ourselves.
-No time to grasp significance.
+The real kicker: transitions that come without warning.
+Naivety renders us helpless as we make the most important decisions of our lives.
+Innocence was only on loan before it was ripped away completely, before it was returned to the great unknown.
+It all happened so fast.
+There was no time to brace, nor time to grasp the weight of significance along the way.

 Ruth Popper (Cloris Leachman): When I was twenty years old, I thought hairy-chested football coaches were about it.

-It can be cold, this trip down memory lane.
+It can be chilly, this trip down memory lane.
 A film’s title, The Last Picture Show, flashes quickly, unexpectedly.
 A panoramic shot of a seemingly empty town surfaces.
 The old movie theater is front and center.
-It is closed now, vacant except for a burst of whispering wind that blows over the emptiness.
-The stories of our lives fade to black.
+It is closed now, vacant except for a whispering wind that blows over the stories of lives fading to black.

 -G